 The other very interesting thing about this city’s layout is that from the harbour, you can actually ascend King Street without ever going outdoors, traveling through a series of tunnels and escalators (passing by the Aquatic Centre, the famed Saint John Market, the New Brunswick Museum and more).

 We were lucky enough to have several days to explore the city and nearby attractions.
 Take a quick peek at this video, or read on to learn about what we loved for families visiting Saint John.

 Disclosure: On this Maritimes trip, I worked in conjunction with Tourism New Brunswick, Tourism P.E.I. and Tourism Nova Scotia to share our experiences in their regions.
 Partial expenses were covered by these entities and their tourism partners.

 1. The Reversing Rapids

 What happens when the Bay of Fundy tides collide with the Saint John River?
 Super cool whirlpools, waterfalls and rapids!
 We visited this incredible natural phenomena at low tide, but then found ourselves returning several times to see what it looked like when the tide changed.
-For adventure seekers, you can also zip line over the rapids with Saint John Adventures.

 2. The New Brunswick Museum